brene/docs/content/reference/simple-api.md

 Note: The subselection of fields cannot be empty.
 If you have no specific data requirements, you can always select the id field as a default.

+There are two categories of generated mutations:
+* mutations to create, update or delete nodes for a certain [model](./platform#model) in your project
+* mutations to create, update or delete edges for a certain [relation](./platform#relation) in your project

+### Modifying nodes

-### Create a node
+#### Create a node

 Creates a new node for a specific model and assigns a new `id` to that node.
-For this mutation, the following fields have to be specified:
-* all [required](./platform#required) fields without a [default value](./platform#default-value) of the model except for `id`
+For this mutation, all [required](./platform#required) fields except the `id` field without a [default value](./platform#default-value) of the model have to be specified.
+Additionally, the following fields can be specified:
-* no or some of the non-required fields have to be specified.
+* any non-required fields of the model
+* any node `id` of a related model.
+This will also [create an edge](#creating-an-edge-when-creating-a-node) between the new node and any specified node.

-The subselection contains all fields of the newly created node, including the `id` field.
+The query response can contain all fields of the newly created node, including the `id` field.

 To create connect the new node to an existing one, simply specify the `id` of the existing node for the according field.